Congregational News & Events – Week of November 25, 2018

 Calling St. Stephen’s Soul Sisters!

 You are invited to participate in fellowship with the women of St. Stephen’s in the Spirit of Friendship, Encouragement, Support, Gratitude, Hope, and Love as we share a moment in life’s journey together.
 It is a time out from daily doings to just BE in Friendship over a cup of tea with conversations to feed the soul.

 We meet twice monthly: the first Thursday morning of the month will offer a “Coffee Klatch” from 9:30-11:30am for those available to meet during the day (kiddos welcome) the third Thursday evening offers a “Girls Night Out or In” from 7:00-9:00pm.

-October 2018 meeting dates:
+December 2018 meeting dates:

 Click on the below link for a calendar of Soul Sisters meeting dates and venues for 2018.
 Thanks to everyone who volunteered to host or offered venue suggestions!

 (Always looking for monthly hosts and/or open to ideas for places to meet or excursion sites conducive to conversation and new experiences.)